Gradient-Aerospace/ControlSystemDemo/readme.md

 /models/plant/timeseries/position/units
 ```

-The sensor output its measurement (a structured type with a field for sample time, `t`, and the measurement position, `position`), resulting in:
+The sensor outputs its measurement (a structured type with a field for sample time, `t`, and the measured position, `position`), resulting in:

 ```
 /models/sensor/timeseries/measurement/title